 Note regarding interview: It is essential that you demonstrate your knowledge of the profession during this interview.
 Therefore, while not required to apply to the program, it is strongly encouraged that you seek out job shadowing (or other related experiences) within the OT field before you apply.

 Send interview invitations to a select number of applicants.
-Interviews will take place in February and March.
+Interviews will take place in February.

 A final score will be calculated and applicants will be ranked (highest to lowest).